akhilesh073/AngularExamples/README.md

 ===============

 This project contains basic angular directives and its usage.
-This will give an hands-on to beginer to understand how angular works and how it is easy to code and understand angular.
+This will give a hands-on to beginers.
+It is helpful to know and understand how angular works.

 for more details you can check https://docs.angularjs.org/api